 \section{Abstract}

-We establish estimates on vertical Littlewood--Paley square functions for heat flows in the weighted $L^2$ space under the $\RCD^\ast(0,N)$ condition with $N\in [1,\infty)$ and the maximum volume growth assumption, which are sharp on the growth of the 2-heat weight and the 2-Muckenhoupt weight considered.
-The later assumption can be removed in the noncompact setting.
+We establish inequalities on vertical Littlewood--Paley square functions for heat flows in the weighted $L^2$ space over metric measure spaces satisfying the $\RCD^\ast(0,N)$ condition with $N\in [1,\infty)$ and the maximum volume growth assumption.
+In the noncompact setting, the later assumption can be removed by showing that the volume of the ball growths at least linearly.
+The estimates are sharp on the growth of the 2-heat weight and the 2-Muckenhoupt weight considered.
 The $p$-Muckenhoupt weight and the $p$-heat weight are also compared for all $p\in(1,\infty)$.